 Obviously, it is appropriate for life insurance companies to do their due diligence for anyone wanting to buy life insurance in the millions.
 They wouldn’t be financially prudent if they didn’t.

 Life insurance companies understand if they get the reputation for “easy underwriting” then insurance agents and consumers will go to that company if they have serious medical conditions.
 This is called adverse selection and their underwriting results would deteriorate; then they might lose money and possibly not be able to have enough reserves to pay death benefit claims.

 Life Insurance Applications and Your Medical History

 When applying for high limits for life insurance amounts, your medical history will definitely come into play.
 You will be asked a lot of health questions either in person by your life insurance agent or over the phone if you apply for life insurance by telephone or on the internet.

-Go ahead and prepare for this by gathering all your information about recent doctor or hospital visits such as dates of service, reasons for the visit, results of the service and whether that medical condition still exists and whether or not it is under control.
+Go ahead and prepare for this by gathering all your information about the recent doctor or hospital visits such as dates of service, reasons for the visit, results of the service and whether that medical condition still exists and whether or not it is under control.
 This would also include any prescription drugs you may be taking for that medical condition to include dosage amounts and frequency.

 According to the Center for Disease Control, the following statistics from 2014 (last complete year available) indicate the leading causes of death from medically related conditions in the US: